EllisLempriere/git_repo_cleaner/docs/ManualMaintenanceInstructions.md

 **N**: Number of days without commits before a branch is stale.
 **M**: Number of days without commits before an archive tag is stale.
 **K**: Number of days without commits before a branch or archive tag is stale a developer is notified of pending archival or deletion.
 0 <= K < N & M
-**X**: Number of previous commits to read for authors to send notifications to.
 **Excluded Branches**: The list of branch names to exclude in archival.
 **Execution Date**: The date at which the program is being run.
 **File Path**: The file path to the local repo on the machine.